openebs/openebs/designs/compatibility/arm64-support.md

 - **Retroactive Support for Legacy Architectures**: We will not extend support to other architectures beyond `arm64` and `amd64`.
 - **Performance Guarantees**: While we aim for parity, we will not provide strict performance guaranatees specific to `arm64` at this stage.
 - **Immediate Full Feature Set Validation on `arm64`**: We will start with core components and eventually roll out to all official modules.
 Some pre-release/non-official engines (Local Rawfile) or features may come later.
+- **Non-ARM related/Generic OpenEBS Documentation**: Although this process will likely raise a couple of generic OpenEBS documentation issues, the goal of this OEP is not to improve these areas of the project.
+This is not to downplay the importance of documentation, but mainly to mitigate scope creep.

 ## Proposal